19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 (i) the rights or obligations arising out of a marriage or a similar relationship;

-(ii) divorce, annulment or the dissolution of marriage;
+(ii) divorce or the annulment or dissolution of a marriage;

 (iii) maintenance;